 - What is the daily schedule for the dogs?
 Are they in play yards the entire time?

 - What disciplinary actions does the staff take in the yards with the dogs?

 Does your dog get excited to go to daycare?
 Do they try to escape and stay with you when you drop them off?
+Just like when trying out new dog collars, you have to see how your dog reacts and try to get a read on if there something they could be trying to tell you.
 If they are not excited and don’t want to enter the facility or go with the staff, that is red flag that your dog is not enjoying their time at the facility.

-Ideal facility will offer supervised play sessions with appropriately matched play partners.
-They will be given rest periods, and enrichment throughout the day.
+Ideal facilities will offer supervised play sessions with appropriately matched play partners.
+They will be given rest periods and enrichment throughout the day.
 Your dog should not become worse behaved at daycare facilities.